I'd Rather Shout at a Returning Echo than Kid That Someone's Listening

-I'd Rather Shout at a Returning Echo than Kid That Someone's Listening is the fourth compilation album released by Some Bizzare Records, containing the first new track from the recently re-formed Soft Cell.
+I'd Rather Shout at a Returning Echo than Kid That Someone's Listening is the fourth compilation album released by Some Bizzare Records, containing the first new track from the then recently re-formed Soft Cell.
 It also included two tracks "Nye (We are Silent)" and "Uniform Spaces" by Cabaret Voltaire member Richard H. Kirk.
 These were recorded under the names "Sandoz" and "Orchestra Terrestrial".